dependabot/dependabot-core/README.md

 ## License

-We have been unable to find a license that accurately fits Dependabot's needs (suggestions are welcome) so instead we offer the below permissions informally.
+We use the License Zero Prosperity Public License, which essentially enshrines the following:

-If you would like to use Dependabot Core for non-commerical purposes, such as to host a bot at your workplace, then we give you full permission to do so.
+- If you would like to use Dependabot Core for non-commerical purposes, such as to host a bot at your workplace, then we give you full permission to do so.
 In fact, we'd love you to, and will help and support you however we can.

-If you would like to add Dependabot's functionality to your for-profit company's offering then we DO NOT give you permission to use Dependabot Core to do so.
+- If you would like to add Dependabot's functionality to your for-profit company's offering then we DO NOT give you permission to use Dependabot Core to do so.
 Please contact us directly to discuss a partnership or licensing arrangement.

+If you make a significant contribution to Dependabot Core then you will be asked to transfer the IP of that contribution to Dependabot Ltd so that it can be licensed in the same way as the above.

 ## History